danielmrhodes/JANUS/README.md

 This is condition is never satisified and will set entire Rutherford distribution to zero.

-*In the cuurent version, you cannot simulate only the recoils entering the downstream detector while also including the projectiles backscattering into the upstream detector.
+*In the current version of JANUS, you cannot simulate only the recoils entering the downstream detector while also including the projectiles backscattering into the upstream detector.
 I'll work on a fix.*

 ### Optional /Beam commands
 | Command | Description |